Trans-Saharan slave trade: Early trans-Saharan slave trade

 The Garamantes relied heavily on slave labor from sub-Saharan Africa.
 They used slaves in their own communities to construct and maintain underground irrigation systems known to Berbers as foggara.
 Ancient Greek historian Herodotus recorded in the 5th century BC that the Garamantes enslaved cave-dwelling Ethiopians, known as Troglodytae, chasing them with chariots.

 In the early Roman Empire, the city of Lepcis established a slave market to buy and sell slaves from the Bantu African interior.
 In the 5th century AD, Roman Carthage was trading in black slaves brought across the Sahara.
 The empire imposed customs tax on the trade of slaves.
 Black slaves seem to have been valued as household slaves for their exotic appearance.
 Some historians argue that the scale of slave trade in this period may have been higher than medieval times due to the high demand for slaves in the Roman Empire.
 However the slave trade through the Sahara in antiquity may have been small and rare as Saharan trade didn't reach large dimensions until the Arabs and Berbers introduced large numbers of camels into the desert.

+The Ancient Garamantian caravan trade route between the coast of Tripolitania across the Sahara to Lake Chad transported foremost circus animals, gold, cabochon and raw material for food processing and perfume manufacture, but also slaves; the African slave trade was however likely limited prior to the Islamic period, and African slaves appeared to have been few in the Roman Empire, where they were viewed as exotic luxury slaves.